UOSAN/ImageSelection/README.md

 The task is configured by a file containing the categories of food, named `categories_DEV<participant_number>.txt`, i.e. `categories_DEV123.txt` for the participant number 123.
 The file must contain four lines.
 The first line is number indicating the category of non-craved food.
 The next three lines are numbers indicating the categories of craved food.

-The location of the images is in the labwide Dropbox folder.
+The configuration must be located in the task directory.
+The image stimuli must be in the Stimuli directory in the task directory.

 ## Output
 The task outputs the standard PsychoPy log, csv, and psydat files.
 It also outputs a file named `DEV<participant_number>_ratings_forWebsite.csv`, and `imagePrezOrder_DEV<participant_number>.txt`.